Leveraging real customer lifetime value for 21st century engagement

 Customers are more engaged with businesses than ever before.
 Through Facebook comments, Tweets, Yelp reviews and so on they have more opportunities and more channels for interacting with, and sharing their impressions than ever before.
 Businesses, in turn, must embrace this new level of engagement and interaction to meet and exceed customer expectations.
 Not on Facebook?
 Then those comments will fall on deaf ears and frustrate your audience.
 Not checking Yelp?
 Then negative reviews that go unaddressed will only continue to spread around bad word of mouth, however accurate or inaccurate it may be.

 Businesses aren’t without the tools to rise to this challenge, though.
 Customer lifetime value (CLV) offers an approach to gauging customer interactions and growth, as well as the key drivers behind that growth.
-Building on these metrics with a confluence of social, marketing and transactional data on customer behavior, “real CLV” (rCLV) takes this a step further and can allow businesses to better hone their marketing and customer engagement efforts, creating more compelling and relevant interactions between the business and the customer.
+Building on these metrics with a confluence of social, marketing and transactional data on customer behaviour, “real CLV” (rCLV) takes this a step further and can allow businesses to better hone their marketing and customer engagement efforts, creating more compelling and relevant interactions between the business and the customer.
 Stronger interactions can lead to enriched experiences, improved rCLV and the profitability that goes with it.

 According to a recent survey conducted by Forrester Research and commissioned by Pitney Bowes, the majority of the 120 enterprise business officials polled see the value in both CLV and rCLV.
-They don’t need to be sold on it: CLV is already viewed as a strategy that can bolster customer acquisition and retention, while rCLV resonates as a solution that enhances the CLV formula to provide greater insights about when and how to engage with customers in the right way, at the right time, in order to best maximize the bottom line.
+They don’t need to be sold on it: CLV is already viewed as a strategy that can bolster customer acquisition and retention, while rCLV resonates as a solution that enhances the CLV formula to provide greater insights about when and how to engage with customers in the right way, at the right time, in order to best maximise the bottom line.

 Does It Work?